Fixed Annuities vs. Bonds

 Because fixed annuities and zero coupon bonds do not pay out regular interest payments, both products have no reinvestment risk.
 Reinvestment risk refers to how you might reinvest the interest received from a coupon bond.
 The risk is essentially that rates will have fallen by the time you can reinvest the interest.

-The main difference between annuities and bonds is the nature of the relationship between you and the issuer.
-With an annuity, you are a party in a contractual agreement defined by an insurer.
+The main difference between fixed annuities and bonds is the nature of the relationship between you and the issuer.
+With a fixed annuity, you are a party in a contractual agreement defined by an insurer.
 There is also a contract involved with a bond, but you are the lender.

 Annuity contracts are somewhat negotiable.
 Before you finalize an agreement, you can add benefits through the selection of contract riders or modify some of its provisions.
 For example, you can include life insurance and name beneficiaries.
-The contract’s term is also flexible, although most annuities are written to provide lifetime income for the buyer.
+The contract’s term is also flexible, although most annuities include an option to provide lifetime income for the buyer.

 Bonds Are More Liquid

-Annuities are less liquid than bonds.
-Canceling your policy or taking withdrawals earlier than the contract allows can lead to penalties.
+Fixed annuities are less liquid than bonds.
+Cancelling your policy or withdrawing earlier than the contract allows can result in penalties.

 Bonds, on the other hand, can be bought and sold in a single day.